Posterous theme by Cory Watilo

 I had the jerkiness problem of animation the center point.

 After going back and reviewing Apple documentation I found what my problem was.
-Imagine that.
-To do the rotation I apply a transform on

 the view's layer.
 However, the transform performs it's animation based upon the views center point.
 Since I was trying to apply an